brjdenis/pyqaserver/README.md

 The web page is available at http://127.0.0.1:8080 ...

-PATH_TO_DATABASE_FOLDER must be the full absolute path of the database server.
+PATH_TO_DATABASE_FOLDER must be the full absolute path of pyqserver's database.
 If you are running pyqaserver for the first time, this should be an empty directory where pyqaserver will install a small sqlite database.
 Anytime you restart the server, point to the same directory.

 When upgrading to a new version, make a backup copy of the database folder, but do not change it.
 First, uninstall pyqaserver with